-- CHEMICAL EXPOSURE/SPILLS: In general, epoxies and urethanes do not reach full chemical cure for 7 days.
-It is important that the completed system is allowed to fully cure for a minimum of 24-48 hours for foot traffic, forklift or heavy loads.
-Before the floor is subject to chemical exposure/spills, it should be allowed to cure for a minimum of 7 days.
-Spills should be cleaned immediately and not allowed to remain on the surface for any length of time. - TIRE MARKS: Let final topcoat cure for a minimum of 7 days.
-To help avoid tire marks, it may be necessary to place a rubber mat or carpet in areas exposed to tire traffic.
+- Chemical Exposure or Spills: In general, epoxies and urethanes do not reach full chemical cure for 7 days.
+Allow the completed system to fully cure for a minimum of 24-48 hours for foot traffic, forklift, or heavy loads.
+Before the floor is subject to chemical exposure/spills, allow it to cure for a minimum of 7 days.
+Spills should be cleaned immediately and not allowed to remain on the surface for any length of time. - Tire Marks: Let final topcoat cure for a minimum of 7 days.
+To help avoid tire marks, place a rubber mat or carpet in areas exposed to tire traffic.